Monday, September 23, 2024

 One of the problems Charles and I encountered in the field while surveying and prospecting different areas is the Squelch response to highly localized Natural Radiation Background Levels.

-In this situation, if we focus only on moving through the terrain without paying attention at the current squelch level, we can enter an area where the NRB rate is much lower than what the squelch is set to and any small peaks or fluctuations, possibly indicating the presence of a specimen will be masked and hidden by the squelch system (that is if the rate is not promptly re-adjusted).
+In this situation, if we focus only on moving through the terrain without paying attention at the current squelch level, we can enter an area where the NRB rate is much lower than Squelch Level and any small peaks or fluctuations, possibly indicating the presence of a specimen, will be masked and hidden by the rate gap in the squelch system (that is if the rate is not promptly re-adjusted).

 It could be some time, before one realizes that the instrument has been quiet for too long due to a Squelch rate set too high for the current NRB Level.

-The opposite is also true - crossing from an area with low background rate to an area with high NRB will cause the Squelch system to stay constantly open which defeats the purpose of having it in first place.
+The opposite is also true - crossing from an area with low background rate to an area with high NRB will cause the Squelch system to stay constantly open which defeats the purpose of having it in first place and it will require the user to activate the "Auto-Set".

-To resolve this issue, we came up with the "Smart Squelch" System or Assisted Squelch Auto-Set (ASAS).
+To resolve this issue, we came up with the "Smart Squelch" or Assisted Squelch Auto-Set (ASAS) System.

 The purpose of ASAS is to constantly monitor the current rate, compare it to the state of the Squelch System and detect conditions which can indicate that the Squelch rate might be incorrectly set for the current background.

-Once ASAS determines that the Squelch Level needs an adjustment, it will trigger an Auto-Set action, same as if the user pressed the Auto-Set button and it will re-sample the NRB.
+Once ASAS determines that the Squelch Level needs an adjustment, it will trigger an Auto-Set action, same as if the user pressed the Auto-Set button and it will re-sample and evaluate the NRB.

 This allows for very easy, smooth and worry-free operation - ASAS System does all of the necessary adjustments when they are needed, and the user can focus on the terrain and not on the instrument.

-The implementation of ASAS is different between the one I designed, and the one Charles is using in his GD version.
-The main difference is that in my version, due to the availability of display, menu system and persistent configuration parameters, I can configure many internal aspects of the ASAS behavior and make it customizable and more flexible.
+Note: The implementation of ASAS is different between the one I designed, and the one Charles is using in his GD version.
+The main difference is the algorithm and the fact that in my version, due to the availability of display, menu system and persistent configuration parameters, I can configure many internal aspects of the ASAS behavior and make it more flexible and more customizable for a particular situation.

-In my implementation, there are 2 separate timers configured with a single menu item, setting the period for a condition to be present continuously, before an Auto-Set is triggered.
+In my design, there are 2 separate timers configured with a single menu item, setting the period for a squelch condition to be present continuously, before an Auto-Set is triggered.

-One timer is reset every time the Squelch is Open, while the other timer is reset every time the Squelch is closed.
-Basically, I monitor the state of the Squelch System and cross-reference the state with the currently detected rate.
+One timer is reset every time the Squelch opens, while the other timer is reset every time the Squelch closes.

 The timers can be set for 15, 30, 45 or 60 seconds.

-One functionality I added to ASAS is the ability to "decide" if Squelch Auto-Set is needed while the squelch has been open for a long time.
+One additional functionality I implemented in ASAS is the ability to "decide" if Squelch Auto-Set is needed while the squelch has been open for a long time.

-When the user needs to pinpoint the location of a specimen, it often helps for the squelch to stay open so variations in the pitch of the audio tone can be monitored closely and in this case Auto-Set should not be triggered.
+When the user needs to pinpoint the location of a specimen, it helps for the squelch to stay open so variations in the pitch of the audio tone can be closely monitored.
+In such case Auto-Set should not be triggered.

 In my implementation of ASAS, I have a menu item which specifies a second, virtual threshold level which, when exceeded, it will prevent the Auto-Set from activating due to continuously open squelch by resetting the Open Squelch Timer.

-The logic behind this is that if a specimen is found and the user is now trying to localize it, the detected rate will be vastly higher than the NRB / Squelch Rate and not just slightly above it - the ASAS system will identify this large difference in rates and it will not trigger an Auto-Set, thus allowing the user to listen to the audio tone.
+The logic behind this is that if a specimen is found and the user is now trying to localize it, the detected rate will be vastly higher than the NRB / Squelch Rate and not just slightly above it as expected - the ASAS system will identify this large difference in rates and it will not trigger an Auto-Set, thus allowing the user to listen to the audio tone without an interruption.

-Another functionality in my ASAS System is adding a "padding" (called ASAS Tolerance) between Squelch level and current rate while the squelch is monitored for continuously closed condition.
-The amount of padding or tolerance is adjustable with a menu item (ASql Toler) and specifies in CPS how low the current detected rate must drop below the Squelch Level before the timer of the continuously closed squelch activates an Auto-Set action.
+Another functionality in my ASAS System is the ability to add a "padding" (called ASAS Tolerance) between Squelch level and Current Detected Rate, while the squelch is monitored for continuously closed condition.
+The amount of padding or tolerance is adjustable with a menu item ("ASql Toler") and specifies in CPS how low the current detected rate must drop below the Squelch Level before the timer of the continuously closed squelch activates an Auto-Set action.

 By default, the ASAS System is deactivated and can be toggled ON/OFF by double-clicking the GREEN Button.

-The last menu item of the ASAS System configures whether the system is activated automatically at the startup of the instrument, or the user activates it at a later time.
+The last menu item of the ASAS System configures whether the system is activated automatically at the startup of the instrument, or the user will activate it at a later time.

 The ASAS System in action.